chutney-testing/chutney/README.md

 * [Give us advices or ideas](https://github.com/chutney-testing/chutney/discussions/categories/ideas),
 * etc.

-To help you start, we invite you to read [Contributing](chutney/CONTRIBUTING.md), which gives you rules and code conventions to respect
+To help you start, we invite you to read [Contributing](CONTRIBUTING.md), which gives you rules and code conventions to respect

-To contribute to this documentation (README, CONTRIBUTING, etc.), we conforms to the [CommonMark Spec](https://spec.commonmark.org/)
+To contribute to this documentation (README, CONTRIBUTING, etc.), we conform to the [CommonMark Spec](https://spec.commonmark.org/)

 ## <a name="support"></a> Support